-In my ceremony, I give thanks to the animals, trees, and plants who have given so that I can make the drum.
+In my ceremony, I gave thanks to the animals, trees, and plants who have given so that I could make the drum.

-I awaken each drum with prayers for the drum and for its highest possible use.
+I awakened each drum with prayers for the drum and for its highest possible use.

 Should I Get a Kit or a